 But Atlanta, the city, has advantages other than Delta that make it a good place to fly into and out of, not to mention a smart spot for airlines to do business.
 According to Hartsfield-Jackson, more than 80 percent of the U.S. population lives within a two-hour flight of ATL.
 The weather is generally good — meaning fewer delays and canceled flights — and there is little competition for the airspace around Hartsfield-Jackson.
 (Unlike places like Los Angeles, New York, Chicago and many others, in Atlanta, there's not another big airport within 150 miles.)

 The relative certainty that flights will get in and out with little problem — and the ability to offer more flights because of that certainty — means that Atlanta is an attractive place for low-cost airlines.
 Frontier, Southwest and Spirit are big players at the Atlanta airport, too.

 "I've been here for 23 years and I'm still amazed at the size of the facility, how well it runs ...
-I go in and out of it every day and there's always people scurrying around," says Tom Nissalke, the airport's assistant general manager of planning.
+I go in and out of it every day and there's always people scurrying around," Tom Nissalke, the airport's assistant general manager of planning said when we spoke to him in 2019.
 "It's quite a place."

 How They Do It

 To get people in and out, and to keep them moving, takes a constant focus on what's working and what's not, and a willingness to change seemingly little things to make the entire enterprise run more smoothly.

 It's complex and just one piece astray can cause a massive chain-reaction.